 All cars must meet these baseline requirements and deliver these functional benefits, or today’s market of car buyers will not take them seriously.

 The next levels up in Maslow’s hierarchy are safety, belonging, affiliation and esteem needs.
 These are the benefits that make you feel like you’re part of a group and protected.

 In the brand values pyramid, these middle tiers describe how certain features make the consumer feel.
 In car talk, these are the options.
 In branding, we refer to them as emotional benefits.
 Emotional benefits can provide a competitive advantage, but they are not your brand.

-The options packages in the middle of the pyramid for today’s cars are things such as Bluetooth, voice-activated navigation, heated seats, self-darkening mirrors, bi-xenon headlamps, and a variety of other cool things.
+The options packaged in the middle of the pyramid for today’s cars are things such as Bluetooth, voice-activated navigation, heated seats, self-darkening mirrors, bi-xenon headlamps and a variety of other cool things.

 Not every model of car in a category offers those features, so they’re still somewhat differentiating and can command a premium purchase price.
 However, these features are easy for other brands to imitate, so they don’t define the brand and certainly aren’t sustainable long-term brand differentiators.